gaiaus/ICF/aktiengesellschaft /README.md

 [^10]: [Interchain GmbH Articles of Association](https://github.com/gaiaus/ICF/blob/main/aktiengesellschaft%20/GmbH/GmbH%20Articles%20of%20Association.pdf), pp.1

 > The company shall have one or several managing directors.
 If several managing directors have been appointed, two managing directors or one managing director acting jointly  with a person
 > vested with general commercial power of representation shall represent the company.
-If only one managing director is appointed, he shall repre- sent the company acting alone[^11].
+If only one managing director is appointed, he shall represent the company acting alone[^11].

 [^11]: [Interchain GmbH Articles of Association](https://github.com/gaiaus/ICF/blob/main/aktiengesellschaft%20/GmbH/GmbH%20Articles%20of%20Association.pdf), pp.2